awsdocs/amazon-workdocs-dev-guide/doc_source/wd-auth-user.md

 ```

 In addition to the access token, the Amazon WorkDocs OAuth service also returns `region` as a query parameter for the selected Amazon WorkDocs site\.
 External applications should use the `region` parameter to determine the Amazon WorkDocs service endpoint\.

+If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
+For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

 ## Invoking Amazon WorkDocs APIs<a name="wd-auth-invoke"></a>